 Throughout, the authors provide a personal backdrop for learning and living the child-centered play therapy philosophy, based on their many years conducting and supervising play therapy sessions.
 Both budding and seasoned play and child therapists stand to gain richly from their insights.

-Listen to this informative discussion on child-centered play therapy with Dr. Jodi Ann Mullen and Dr. Jaime Dombrowski, two outstanding play therapy experts and authors of great play therapy resources.
+Listen to this informative and engaging discussion on child-centered play therapy with Dr. Jodi Ann Mullen and Dr. Jaime Dombrowski, two outstanding play therapy experts and authors of great play therapy resources.

 “This workbook is a nice reference or go-to manual for a newly practicing school psychologist as well the veteran.
 Chock full of ideas, how-tos, and dos and don’ts, I do not believe anyone would walk away from this book feeling disappointed.”